nanlabs/xncarousel/README.md

 ### Download

- - If you are building the component, read the "Development" section at the end of the document.
+ - If you are building the component.
+Read the _"Development"_ section at the end of the document.
  - or Add this component as a bower dependency, poiting to this repo (develop branch).
+Read the _"Bower"_ section.
  - or Download the files in the dist directory in this repo.

+### Bower

+*TODO* Bower instructions.

 ### Initialization